Willow Children’s House Staff

 Molly Ramsay - Montessori Guide

-Molly has been a Primary Guide with the school since 1993.
+Molly has been a Children's House Guide with the school since 1993.
 She began her journey in Montessori education while pursuing a Master’s degree in Elementary Education.
 She “realized that everything they said was best practice in teaching, we were doing in the Montessori and they weren't doing in conventional schools.
 I couldn't continue with the conventional path.
 I followed what soon became my passion.”
 Molly earned a Bachelor’s degree in French (St. Catherine University, Pi Delta Phi French Honor Society and Phi Beta Kappa) and her Montessori Primary certificate.
 At SCMS, she appreciates “seeing a child become engrossed in challenging work.
 The look of sheer joy on a small face as success is attained” and “the daily hugs.”

 Molly grew up in Stillwater, MN and lives in Hudson, WI with her husband and “naughty but adorable dog, Bo.”
 Her grown sons both live a bit farther East in WI.
 Her favorite activities are reading, swimming and walking